FrancisMasangcay/Trees-a-Visualization/readme.txt

-A visual representation of AVL trees and Binary Search trees using the p5 javascript library.
+A visual representation of Binary Search Trees, AVL trees, Red Black trees, and Binary Min Heaps using the p5 javascript library.

-Notes/Reflections: